IUREDCap/redcap-etl/docs/SqlServer.md

     1> select @@version
     2> go

-Enter ‘quit’ to exit the SQL Server command line.
+Enter 'quit' to exit the SQL Server command line.

 The output should resemble: